OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-react-native.md

 4) Connect the device to the same network as your PC

 5) Connect the device to the PC.
-You must enable USB debugging and give permissions (check out [last section here in Ionic docs](https://facebook.github.io/react-native/docs/running-on-device){:target="_blank"})
+You must enable USB debugging and give permissions (check out [first section here in React Native docs](https://facebook.github.io/react-native/docs/running-on-device){:target="_blank"})

 6) Run the tutorial.
 The app will be automatically launched in your Android device